tiendu/tiendu.github.io/src/content/blog/2026-04-29-spark-on-slurm.md

 Slurm releases the nodes.
 ```

-Use raw Slurm for independent jobs.

-Use Postgres for database-shaped problems.

-Use Spark on Slurm for coordinated data jobs over shared datasets.

-That is the practical boundary.
+That is the practical shape.

-Keep that boundary clear and the setup stays simple.
+Keep that shape clear and the system stays understandable.